-Fiscal year 2019 marked the release of the Board's 20th Consumer Confidence Report, an annual report on the quality of the City's drinking water.
-Once again, the Board was pleased to report that Cheyenne's drinking water is safe and meets or exceeds all State and Federal standards and requirements.
+Fiscal Year 2020 marked the release of the Board's 21st Consumer Confidence Report, an annual report on the quality of the City's drinking water.
+Once again, the Board was pleased to report that Cheyenne's drinking water is safe and meets or exceeds all state and federal standards and requirements.
 Tests for 76 chemicals and potential contaminants during the calendar year revealed no violations.

-The report concluded, "Our goal is to provide the community of Cheyenne with safe, quality drinking water that meets Federal and local requirements at the lowest cost.
-We encourage all of our water customers to learn about Cheyenne's water system and the Safe Drinking Water Act requirements, and to help us protect our valuable water sources, which are the heart of our community, our way of life, and are vital to our future."
+The report concluded: Our goal is to provide the community of Cheyenne with safe, quality drinking water that meets federal and local requirements at the lowest cost.
+We encourage all of our water customers to learn about Cheyenne's water system and the Safe Drinking Water Act requirements and to help us protect our valuable water sources, which are the heart of our community, our way of life and vital to our future.

-Other noteworthy initiatives during fiscal year 2019 included another ambitious round of water and sewer main rehabilitations.
+Other noteworthy initiatives during FY 2020 included another ambitious round of water and sewer main rehabilitations.
 Water and sewer main rehabilitation is an annual priority to keep the City's water distribution and wastewater collection systems in top shape.